Fat, flightless parrot named Bird of the Year after a campaign tainted by voter fraud

 "Unfortunately, many of New Zealand's native birds are in trouble and need your help," Forest & Bird wrote when announcing the winner.
 "Their habitats are being destroyed or degraded by introduced predators, pollution, human development, and climate change."

-The competition came weeks after New Zealand's general election, which was won more comfortably by incumbent Prime Minister Jacinda Ardern.
+The competition came weeks after New Zealand's general election, which was won more comfortably by incumbent Prime Minister Jacinda Ardern -- and also came days after Joe Biden won the US Presidential race.

-But the parallels with another notable November election were not lost on organizers, who announced the victor by using a manipulated screenshot of CNN's Wolf Blitzer projecting Joe Biden the winner of the US Presidential race.